8ooo8/vim-leetcode/README.md

 A Leetcode question and code file manager in Vim.

+![Video demo][video-demo]

+This plugin provides a file structure as shown in the demo.
+It also keeps track of your cursor position, provides a necessary assistance in making syntax checking plugins such as "syntastic" works, etc. Though this plugin moves around in and edits your leetcode code files, the undo history, search history, change list and jump list are not polluted.
+Therefore, built-in mappings such as `g;`, `<C-o>` and `u` still work great.

 ## Requirement

 - POSIX shell commands.
 Windows users may need to install tools such as [cygwin].